microsoft/perfview/documentation/TraceEvent/TraceEventProgrammersGuide.md

 1. Create a new Console program project.
 1. Right click on the 'References' icon under the new project's XXXX.*Proj file.
 In solution explorer.
-1. Select 'Managed NuGet Pacakges'.
+1. Select 'Managed NuGet Packages'.
 1. Search for 'TraceEvent' in the dialog that comes up.
 1. Select 'TraceEvent Library Samples'.